(888) 552-6760 SCHEDULE AN APPOINTMENT

 Locally advanced

-Locally advanced cancer has spread just beyond the pancreas and may have reached nearby arteries, veins or organs—which means surgery is not an option.
+Locally advanced pancreatic cancer has spread just beyond the pancreas and may have reached nearby arteries, veins or organs—which means surgery is not an option.
 However, it hasn’t spread into more distant areas of the body.

 Metastatic